orbitalquark/textadept/doc/manual.md

 * Edge lines may be obscured by text.
 * Extra line ascent or descent renders improperly.
 * No fold lines.
+* No hotspot underlines on mouse hover.
 * No indentation guides.
 * No indicators other than `INDIC_ROUNDBOX` and `INDIC_STRAIGHTBOX`, although
   neither has translucent drawing and `INDIC_ROUNDBOX` does not have rounded corners.
 * When scrolling to the right, long lines overwrite margins.
 * No marker symbols other than `MARK_CHARACTER`.
-* No mouse interactions, cursor types, or hotspots.
+* No mouse cursor types.
 * Only up to 16 colors recognized, regardless of how many colors the terminal supports.
 They are: black (`0x000000`), red (`0x800000`), green (`0x008000`), yellow (`0x808000`), blue (`0x000080`), magenta (`0x800080`), cyan